 As I was doing a bit of online retail therapy yesterday with Saje, I noticed how they’ve done such a great job at creating special kits of their products.
 Rather than leave the customer a bit adrift in all the options, they’ve narrowed it down into curated packages that are easy to browse and select.
 Lo and behold, I ended up purchasing a set for myself!
 Not only was it easier to choose, it also made it feel more fun for me.
 Suddenly I was getting a curated experience, rather than just a few random products shipped together.

 This is also something you can do with digital offerings or services.
-For instance in my business, when folks join The Foundery, they also get access to my Inbox Zero course and The Appothecary.
-And as I continue to build out my digital products & services, I will be thinking about ways to bundle them up for easier shopping.
+For instance in my business, when folks join The Profoundery, they also get access to all of my courses and products.

 6. Give your website a little TLC

-You absolutely do not need to take this time to overhaul your entire website or rebrand your whole business.
-I, for one, do not have the energy for that right now!
+You absolutely do not need to overhaul your entire website or rebrand your whole business.
+I, for one, do not have the energy for that!
 That said, there might be some wiggle room to make a couple small changes that can have a big impact.

-First of all, if you’ve put any of your products or services on sale because of the pandemic, make sure that’s being communicated through your website!
-I currently have an announcement bar up letting people know that they can get my digital courses for 50% off, for as long as this lasts.
+First of all, if you’ve put any of your products or services on sale recently, make sure that’s being communicated through your website!

 7. Disconnect from work